 - There’s still a stubborn gender pay gap in the field, even for millennial employees.
 The average compensation for male respondents was $92,920, while it was only $78,840 for women in the cohort.
 The survey found that men and women generally start off with equitable compensation, but the gap grows – as it does in many other fields – as they move up into more senior roles.

 Millennials Expressing A High Degree Of Career Satisfaction

 - On the job satisfaction front, there were some absolutely massive numbers that speak to the way the field is becoming more flexible and dynamic: 85% of millennials surveyed said that they were likely to be still working in Supply Chain in 5 years.
 81% said they felt as if they could make a difference in the Supply Chain field.
 85% said they agreed that the field was a diverse workforce, and 87% said that they thought working in the field would help with personal growth and development.

-It’s exciting to see the way the field is growing and adapting to change, and the way that millennials are stepping up and reaping some of this career’s rewards.
+It’s exciting to see the way the field is growing and adapting to change, and the way that younger people and millennials are stepping up and reaping some of this career’s rewards.

 We encourage you to check out the full report. there’s a lot to dig into beyond the takeaways we’ve identified here – lots of insights that will be interesting to anyone who’s interested in the way Supply Chain careers are taking off in the 21st century.